Security lapse: ‘Khalistan Zindabad’ slogans on the boundary wall of Deputy Commissioner office Nawanshahr

-IN WHAT authorities said was a major security lapse, the main boundary wall of the Jalandhar’s Administrative office or the Deputy Commissioner Office at Nawanshahr was painted with slogans of ‘Khalistan Zindabad’.
+IN WHAT authorities said was a major security lapse, the main boundary wall of the Nawanshahr’s Administrative office or the Deputy Commissioner Office at Nawanshahr was painted with slogans of ‘Khalistan Zindabad’.

 The slogans were written with red paint close to the main entry gate of the DC office and has put a spotlight on the security arrangements at the main office of the district.